-When he was five, Jeff’s parents were told by a clinician that he was just pretending he couldn’t see.
-Through those difficult years, Jeff gained the hard-won insight of the isolated outsider who struggled both in the classroom and on the playground.
-Also at age five, his baby brother Mark was born with a severe cognitive disability.
+When he was five, Jeff’s parents were told by a clinician that he was pretending he couldn’t see.
+Through those difficult years, Jeff gained hard-won insight into the isolated outsider who struggled both in the classroom and on the playground.
+Also, at age five, his baby brother Mark was born with a severe cognitive disability.
 The agony of his childhood sensitized Jeff to the needs of those suffering from severe bullying, a problem that Jeff also endured.
 At nine, Mark was institutionalized in a brutal state facility, a crushing life experience that taught Jeff about the need for social change and sparked his desire to serve as an activist and advocate.

 Jeff speaks and writes with the authority of one who has lived a successful life, despite multiple and profound personal losses.
 The Highlights section provides a snapshot of his public speaking history and a bibliography of Jeff’s diverse publications.

-How Big Is Your Circle? a musical play and school counseling guide that addresses the healing of exclusion, ridicule and violence against children experiencing bullying.
+- How Big Is Your Circle? – a musical play and school counseling guide that addresses the healing of exclusion, ridicule, and violence against children experiencing bullying.

-Assistive Technology Boogie, the world’s first fully accessible music animation and winner of Best In Access and Best For Merit from Superfest 2005 Disability Film Festival.
+- Assistive Technology Boogie is the world’s first fully accessible music animation and winner of ‘Best In Access’ and ‘Best For Merit’ awards from Superfest 2005 Disability Film Festival.

-Lest We Forget, a landmark 2 CD audio documentary with original music on state institutions and community integration for people with cognitive disabilities.
+- Lest We Forget – a landmark 2 CD audio documentary with original music on state institutions and community integration for people with cognitive disabilities.

-Sound of Speed, narrative and field recordings that reflect a century of roadsters and sports cars.
+Sound of Speed – narrative and field recordings that reflect a century of roadsters and sports cars.

-Click here to visit our store for the complete catalog of Music from the Heart CD's and books.
+Click here to visit our store for the complete Music from the Heart catalog of CDs and books.